 (F) Unless otherwise approved by the department, the BRS shall use training motorcycles provided by the provider with one hundred cc to five hundred cc engine displacement.

 (G) Each student shall be assigned their own motorcycle for the purpose of range exercises.

-(I) Students successfully completing the BRS shall be issued a completion card as referenced in rule 4501-53-01 of the Administrative Code for the purpose of course verification.
+(I) Students successfully completing the BRS shall be issued a completion certificate for the purpose of course verification.

 (J) Upon completion of the BRS, the provider shall submit, electronically, to the department, any course paperwork as requested by the department including a properly signed course waiver, and retained on file for three years.